Arbanasi people: 21st century

 In the twenty first century, Arbanasi self identify as Croats or Arbanas Croats and do not want their community associated with the officially recognised Albanian minority of Croatia.
 Arbanasi Albanian, once spoken by much of the community and served as a significant identity marker has nearly disappeared, due to the historical and political stigmatisation of Albanian in the former Yugoslavia and the recent period of globalisation.
 In independent Croatia, for some years the language did not receive encouragement until the 2010s.
 In modern times about 4000 Arbanasi remain in Croatia.
 Arbanasi Albanian is currently endangered and fewer than 200 speakers competent in the language exist.
 An additional 500 people can understand it to a certain degree.
 Apart from a few publications like the journal Feja and collections of Arbanasi lore, the language is not written.

 In studies of speakers of Arbanasi Albanian, they stated to researchers that the language in Croatia is not stigmatised and they have not encountered issues due to speaking it.
 Arbanasi who speak Arbanasi Albanian mostly have a positive view of the language.
 Most Arbanasi speakers acknowledge the connections of their language with Albanian, however they stress the unique features of their language and independence from modern standard Albanian.

 Contacts between some community members and people from Albania and Kosovo were established.
 In Croatia, there are recent attempts to salvage Arbanasi Albanian from language death.
 In 2016, standard modern Albanian was introduced as an optional language class in a Zadar high school in the neighbourhood of Arbanasi with the assistance from Albanian, Kosovo and Croatian authorities.
 Some disputes have arisen among the community over whether standard Albanian ought to be taught in the school system to keep their language alive or whether Arbanasi Albanian is better placed to fulfill that role instead.

 Due to numerous contacts and intermarriage with local Albanians, the Arbanasi are learning more about their roots.
-An honoured member of the community, Franco Marussich, is reconnecting the population to their ancestral land with an upcoming project on the genealogy of most families present in Zadar.
+An honored member of the community, Franco Marussich, is reconnecting the population to their ancestral land with an upcoming project on the genealogy of most families present in Zadar.